johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

     scancel [JOBID]

-## Rosalind custom tool for monitoring disk usage
+## Create HPC custom tool for monitoring disk usage

 Load the module and use the tool

     module load utilities/rosalind-fs-quota
     ros-fs-quota

-## Libraries on Rosalind
+## Libraries on the HPC

 List and find specific library

     rpm -qa
     rpm -qa | postgres

-## Version control and project folder structure with Git
+# Version control and project folder structure with Git

 For contributing to an existing GitHub project, see: https://www.dataschool.io/how-to-contribute-on-github/